ngeor/blog/about.md

 My name is Nikolaos Georgiou.
 I'm a Greek software engineer living in the Netherlands.

-I mostly blog about programming, continuous delivery, testing, automation, code quality.
+I blog mostly about programming, continuous delivery, testing, automation, code quality.

-## Cookies and Tracking
+## Cookies

-This website is using Google Analytics and Google AdSense.
+This site uses third party cookies from Google Analytics and Google AdSense.

 ## Meta